-Our cardiovascular specialists are known for their ability to perform complex procedures in difficult-to-treat patients.
-In fact, many patients come to us when other centers have been unsuccessful or unable to perform procedures on complicated coronary artery blockages.
+Our cardiovascular specialists are known for their ability to tackle difficult cases.
+In fact, many patients come to us when other centers have been unsuccessful in their attempts to treat complicated coronary artery blockages.

-Cardiac catheterization is used to diagnose and even treat some conditions, usually chest pain.
-A cardiologist inserts a catheter into veins and/or arteries through the leg or arm.
-The catheters are advanced to the right and/or left sides of the heart.
-Once the catheters are positioned in the heart chamber(s) or blood vessel(s), the pressure of the blood in the chambers can be measured, blood samples taken and dye injected (angiography) to allow X-ray visualization (a procedure known as angiography).
+During an interventional procedure, one of our cardiologists inserts a catheter into the veins and/or arteries through the leg or arm, where they are guided to the right and/or left sides of the heart.
+Once the catheters are positioned in the heart chamber(s) or blood vessel(s), the pressure of the blood in the chambers can be measured, blood samples taken, and dye injected to allow X-ray visualization (a procedure known as angiography).

-The goal of diagnostic catheterization is to identify and diagnose the specific heart problem.
 A diagnostic catheterization can become an interventional catheterization when the cardiologist determines that the problem can be effectively treated at the same time.
-The procedure does not require anesthesia, and causes little or no pain, though there may be soreness in the blood vessel where the catheter was inserted.
-Doctors may take samples of blood and heart muscle during catheterization or do minor surgery.
+The procedure does not require anesthesia and causes little or no pain, though there may be soreness in the blood vessel where the catheter was inserted.
 Catheterization rarely causes serious complications.

 Catheterization treatments may include:

-- Radial artery catheterization — Interventional catheterizations can be performed using a traditional insertion by entering an artery in the groin.
-At our Center, most angioplasty procedures are performed entering an artery in the wrist.
+- Radial artery catheterization — Interventional catheterization can be performed using a traditional insertion by entering an artery in the groin.
+However, we perform most angioplasty procedures through an artery in the wrist.
 This technique, referred to as a radial artery catheterization, decreases related complications and allows for a quicker recovery.

 - Ultrasound — This shows blockages in the coronary arteries by using sound waves to create detailed pictures.

-Coronary artery stent, stent insertion procedure/stent placement — May be done at the same time as angioplasty.
+- Coronary artery stent — May be done at the same time as an angioplasty.
 A stent is a small, metal mesh tube that a surgeon inserts through a catheter to prop open an artery.

-Atrial septal defect (ASD) closure — A procedure used to close large atrial septal defects (a hole in the wall that separates the two chambers of the heart) may require closure, either by catheterization or traditional heart surgery.
+- Atrial septal defect (ASD) closure — A procedure used to close large atrial septal defects (a hole in the wall that separates the two chambers of the heart).
 During this procedure, an atrial septal defect closure device is moved through the catheter to the location of the heart wall defect.
 Once in the correct location, the device expands its shape to straddle each side of the hole.
 The catheter is then removed.
-The atrial septal defect closure device will remain in the heart permanently to stop the abnormal flow of blood between the two atria chambers.
+The atrial septal defect closure device remains in the heart permanently to stop the abnormal flow of blood between the two atria chambers.

-Percutaneous Transluminal Coronary Angioplasty (PTCA) / coronary artery stent — Also known as “coronary angioplasty" or "balloon angioplasty," this is a procedure used to open up narrow areas in your coronary arteries.
-Coronary arteries are the blood vessels that supply blood directly to your heart muscle.
-Plaque build-up over time may cause blockages in your coronary arteries.
-Having major blockages may lead to symptoms such as chest pain (angina) or shortness of breath.
+- Percutaneous transluminal coronary angioplasty (PTCA) — Also known as “coronary angioplasty" or "balloon angioplasty," this is a procedure used to open up narrow areas in your coronary arteries, which supply blood directly to your heart muscle.